maartje/word-grid/README.md

 # Overview

-Application for toddlers to learn new words
+Android application for toddlers to learn new words.